-In this article, let’s compare the Fedora Workstation 35 vs Ubuntu 21.10.
+In this article, let’s compare the Fedora Workstation vs Ubuntu.
 Ubuntu, developed by Canonical, is the most popular Linux distribution of all time.
 It is extremely user-friendly, and the default settings make sense to most users.
-However, Fedora, a distribution developed by Red Hat, has gained a lot of popularity in just a few years.
+It is based on Debian Sid and there are many Linux distributions such as Linux Mint or Pop_OS!, which are based on Ubuntu.

-Ubuntu ships with a heavily themed version of GNOME 40, whereas in Fedora 35, you get vanilla (pure) GNOME 41.
+Ubuntu ships with a heavily themed version of GNOME Desktop (which is usually a version or two behind), whereas if you use Fedora Linux, you get the latest version of vanilla (pure) GNOME Desktop Environment.
 GNOME 40 first arrived in Fedora, even before a bleeding-edge distribution like Arch.

-But, because of its release cycle of Ubuntu, it usually lags behind one or two versions of GNOME and therefore Ubuntu users have to wait 6 months, or sometimes a year to get new shiny features.
+But, because of its release cycle of Ubuntu, it usually lags behind one or two versions of the GNOME Desktop and therefore Ubuntu users have to wait 6 months, or sometimes a year to get new shiny features (in the case of LTS releases).

 What’s your preference?
-Do you want your system to be up-to-date, or do you want to have all the latest software packages and features?
+Do you want your distro to be stable, or do you want to have all the latest software packages and features?

-Ubuntu is based upon Debian, and therefore its package manager is apt.
-While easy to use, installing packages via the command line requires typing a longer command when compared to Fedora.
-For example, to install GIMP in Ubuntu you will first have to update the repositories and then install GIMP
+Ubuntu is based on Debian, and therefore its package manager is apt.
+While easy to use for a new Linux user, installing packages via the command line requires typing a longer command when compared to Fedora.
+For example, to install GIMP on Ubuntu you will first have to update the repositories and then install GIMP

 Fedora automatically updates the repositories for you when you try to install a package, for example,